kurotus/sifImporter/README.md

 #sifImporter

 PHP client for importing patron information from registry to Voyager.
-Developed in and for University of Lapland Library.

 ## Installation